revault/practical-revault/transactions.md

 The Cancel transaction is signed using the `ALL` signature hash flag.

-The Cancel transaction is signed at a fixed `22 sat/WU` feerate.
-This is in order to reduce the funds burden on *each* of the watchtowers.
+The Cancel transaction is signed at various feerates, defined by a deployment's parameters.

 - version: 2
 - locktime: 0